West Wittering Beach

 A local favourite and long-standing family-run restaurant, however, is the famous Italian, Nicolino’s.
 Little has changed on the menu over the years and it hasn’t needed to.
 The meals are hearty, large and rich like mama’s cooking for growing boys and girls.
 The service has character – no frills, (no need), they just have that Italian thing.
 You’ll leave here full and happy.

-What to do in Emsworth?
+What to do in Emsworth and Chichester Harbour?

 The local market has run on Saturdays in the central square since Henry III permitted it in the summer of 1239.
 It’s quaint, and if you’re around it’s worth a visit.
-Typical to markets; cheeses and meats, hot food stalls and fresh veg from the rich soils of lowland farms around Chichester Harbour are all trading here.
+Typical to markets; cheeses and meats, hot food stalls, and fresh vegetables from the rich soils of lowland farms around Chichester Harbour are all trading here.
 Emsworth has quite an arty influence with many art and textile shops and regular art trails showcasing the work of these talented locals whose creativity is blessed by the beauty of nature here.

 From the mill pond, the coastal path goes about 2 miles all the way to Langston alongside woodland and fields.
 It’s a good hours trek and two iconic pubs await for lunch at the other end.
 The path floods at highwater springs but if so, you can find your way across the fields anyway.
+Emsworth is located in Chichester Harbour facing the Stocker’s Lake.
+During low tide, residents and tourists can walk to neighbouring villages through the sandy lake.
+But make sure to follow the signs and directions of lifeguards to continue having fun with your family and your children.

 Overall, Emsworth is a place of tradition and character and a keen visitor will find everything they need to leave feeling refreshed.
+Free to discover dozens of attractions in the village and some more.
+The places mentioned above are only some of the few destinations that can be seen in Emsworth.

 Looking for holiday accommodation in Emsworth?